Advising and Academic Resources

 Advising

 What students ultimately take away from their four years at Yale largely depends on the careful planning they apply to their programs of study.
-Entering students should not map out a fixed schedule of courses for the subsequent four years, but they should think ahead and make plans for the terms to come.
+Entering students are not expected to map out a schedule of courses for the subsequent four years, but they should think ahead and make plans for the terms to come.
 There will be time and opportunity for students to revise such plans as their academic ideas develop.

 As students shape their educational goals, they should seek informed advice.
-For incoming students who have not yet developed relationships with academic advisers on campus, Yale College offers summer advising sessions and a constellation of advising linked to the residential colleges.
+For incoming students, Yale College offers summer advising sessions and a constellation of advising linked to their residential college.
 As students progress in their studies, they may select as their adviser a member of the faculty in an intended or potential major to guide their course selection.
+For students who have declared a major, advising is coordinated by the office of the director of undergraduate studies in the major.

 In addition to these advisers, students often seek advice about academic matters, internship and research opportunities, student life, study abroad, and post-graduation options from other offices on campus.
 Staff at the University Libraries, the Yale College Dean’s Office, and the cultural centers are ready to support students in a variety of endeavors, and the staff in the Study Abroad Office, Fellowship Programs Office, the Office of Career Strategy (including the Health Professions Advisory Program), and Yale Summer Session is available to provide focused advising.